 - Exceptional interpersonal skills, flexibility, and ability to work collaboratively.

-- Experience with Sage Intacct accounting software, Bill.com and/or Concur preferable.
+- Experience with Sage Intacct accounting software, Bill.com and/or Concur preferably.

 Salary and Benefits

-This is a full-time position located in New York City and is an in-office-based role (not remote.)
-Salary is commensurate with experience.
+This is a full-time position located in New-York.
+This is an in-office-based role with a hybrid model.
+The salary range is $60,000-$75,0000 and is commensurate with experience.
 PHR offers comprehensive employer-paid benefits, including medical, dental, disability, and life insurance, a retirement savings plan, and generous vacation.